Liam Kelly (footballer, born 1996): Rangers

-Kelly joined Rangers aged ten years-old and played in the club's youth sides, notably scoring the final penalty during Rangers under-17s Glasgow Cup win in 2012.
+Kelly joined Rangers aged ten and played in the club's youth sides, notably scoring the final penalty during Rangers under-17s Glasgow Cup win in 2012.

 After training with the first-team for the majority of the 2014–15 season and featuring on the bench, Kelly signed a contract extension on 25 February 2015, until the summer of 2018.

 Loan moves

 On 8 January 2016, Kelly joined East Fife in Scottish League Two on a six-month loan.
 During his time at Bayview Stadium, Kelly played in 16 league matches and was part of the side which won the League Two title.
-Upon returning to Rangers, Kelly travelled to the US with the Rangers first-team for a pre-season training camp.
+Upon returning to Rangers, Kelly travelled to the United States with the first team for a pre-season training camp.
 However, on 15 July 2016, he was loaned out to the then Scottish League One team Livingston until January 2017.
 He made his debut for Livi the next day in a League Cup match against St Mirren.